The Adventures of Superman on the Radio

 -

 Early WOR 710 advertisements were distributed by Macy's for "Superman Day" at the New York World's Fair on July 3, 1940.
 Early regional sponsors included Hecker's Oat Cereal, Force Wheat Flakes, Proctor & Gamble, Skippy Peanut Butter, and Stroehmann's Bread.
 The show was sponsored in Canada by Ogilvie Flour Mills Company.
-In 1941, various stations and bakeries stamped branding on cards from the Superman Junior Defense League of America.
+In 1941, various stations and bakeries stamped branding on cards distributed by the Superman Junior Defense League of America.

 Kellogg's PEP cereal was the official sponsor on Mutual, first appearing on January 4, 1943.
 Superman is featured in all five series of "Comic Buttons" included with boxes of PEP from 1945 to 1947.
 Superman also appeared on twelve different PEP box-panel comics dated 1945.